jruyi/jruyi-website/docs/getting-started/index.md

 bin/ruyi-cli route:set jruyi.example.discard jruyi.me.endpoint.null
 ```

-This is to tell Messaging Engine to dispatch any messages from endpoint *jruyi.example.discard* to endpoint *jruyi.me.endpoint.null* which is a builtin endpoint to swallow any messages dispatched to it.
+This is to tell Messaging Engine to dispatch any messages from endpoint `jruyi.example.discard` to endpoint `jruyi.me.endpoint.null` which is a builtin endpoint to swallow any messages dispatched to it.

 That's it!
 You just built a discard server using JRuyi and you can use telnet to make tests.

-To see the data that the discard server received, you can add a MsgLog Filter to the filter chain of the TcpServer *jruyi.example.discard* by running the following command under **$JRUYI_HOME**.
+To see the data that the discard server received, you can add the builtin MsgLog Filter to the filter chain of the TcpServer `jruyi.example.discard` by running the following command under **$JRUYI_HOME**.

 ```xml
 bin/ruyi-cli conf:update '"(jruyi.me.endpoint.id=jruyi.example.discard)"' filters=jruyi.io.msglog.filter